mpv-player/mpv/DOCS/man/input.rst

     This command has an even more uncertain future than ``ab-loop-dump-cache`` and might disappear without replacement if the author decides it's useless.

+``begin-vo-dragging``
+    Begin window dragging if supported by the current VO.
+This command should only be called while a mouse button is being pressed, otherwise it will be ignored.
+The exact effect of this command depends on the VO implementation of window dragging.
+For example, on Windows only the left mouse button can begin window dragging, while X11 and Wayland allow other mouse buttons.

 Undocumented commands: ``ao-reload`` (experimental/internal).

 List of events